analogdevicesinc/ai8x-training/README.md

 The following step is needed to add new network models:

 1. Implement a new network model (see `models/ai84net.py` for an example).
-The file must include the `models` data structure that describes the model (name, inputs, and dimensions). `models` can list multiple models in the same file.
+The file must include the `models` data structure that describes the model (name, minimum number of inputs, and whether it can handle 1D or 2D inputs). `models` can list multiple models in the same file.

 The following steps are needed for new data formats and datasets:

 1. Develop a data loader in PyTorch, see https://pytorch.org/tutorials/beginner/data_loading_tutorial.html.
 See `datasets/mnist.py` for an example.
-3. Add the new data loader to a new file in the `datasets`  directory (for example `datasets/mnist.py`).
+2. Add the new data loader to a new file in the `datasets`  directory (for example `datasets/mnist.py`).
 The file must include the `datasets` data structure that describes the dataset and points to the new loader. `datasets` can list multiple datasets in the same file.
 The `regression` key in the structure can be set to `True` to automatically select the `--regression` command line argument.
+   The `input` key describes the dimensionality of the data, and the first dimension is passed as `num_channels` to the model, whereas the remaining dimensions are passed as `dimension`.
+For example, `'input': (1, 28, 28)` will be passed to the model as `num_channels=1` and `dimensions=(28,28)`.
 3. The training/verification data is located (by default) in `data/DataSetName`, for example `data/CIFAR10`.
 The location can be overridden with the `--data target_directory` command line argument.
 The data loader is expected to download and preprocess the datasets as needed and install everything in the specified location.

 Train the new network/new dataset.
 See `go_mnist.sh` for a command line example.